S.E. Shires trombone review

 SY (standard)

-The standard SY tuning slide did not do the job for me.
-It almost made the small-bore trombone feel like a large-bore instrument!
-Very open and with a rich sound.
+Oddly enough, the standard SY tuning slide failed to hit the mark for me.
+Instead of enhancing the experience, it almost transformed my small-bore trombone into a large-bore counterpart!
 Great match for someone who mainly plays large-bore trombones?

 Luckily I did not have the chance to try all available tuning slide models, or I would probably still be in the showroom trying different trombone configurations…